liuzechun/Bi-Real-net/README.md

 # Bi-Real-net
-This is the implementation of our paper "Bi-Real Net: Enhancing the Performance of 1-bit CNNs With Improved Representational Capability and Advanced Training Algorithm" published in ECCV 2018 and "Bi-real net: Binarizing deep network towards real-network performance" published in IJCV.
+This is the implementation of our paper "[Bi-Real Net: Enhancing the Performance of 1-bit CNNs With Improved Representational Capability and Advanced Training Algorithm](https://eccv2018.org/openaccess/content_ECCV_2018/papers/zechun_liu_Bi-Real_Net_Enhancing_ECCV_2018_paper.pdf)" published in ECCV 2018 and "[Bi-real net: Binarizing deep network towards real-network performance](https://arxiv.org/pdf/1811.01335.pdf)" published in IJCV.

+We proposed to use a identity mapping to propagate the real-valued information before binarization.
+The proposed 1-layer-per-block structure with the shortcut bypassing every binary convolutional layers significantly outperforms the original 2-layer-per-block structure in ResNet when weights and activations are binarized.
+The detailed motivation and discussion can be found in our IJCV paper.
+Three other proposed training techniques can be found in the ECCV paper.
 <img width=60% src="https://github.com/liuzechun0216/images/blob/master/birealnet_figure.png"/>